 Bills in Texas are on the rise.
 An out-of-control inflation rate has resulted in insurance, gas, and food being more expensive than ever.
 Because of this, dealing with emergency expenses can be exceedingly challenging.
 Many often find themselves having to forgo medical treatment, vet treatment, and even home repairs to put food on the table.
 Unfortunately, this is likely to continue for the foreseeable future.

 Thankfully, many people are now starting to wake up to the importance of establishing an emergency fund.
-Something that they can tap into whenever an emergency arises.
-It can be challenging but building an emergency fund with limited resources is possible.
+Money that they can tap into whenever an emergency arises.
+It can be challenging, but building an emergency fund with limited resources is possible.